Mark 34 Gun Weapon System: 5" Mark 45 gun

-The 5"/54 caliber or 5"/62 caliber Mark 45 gun is fully-automated and capable of engaging surface targets in an anti-ship role, air targets in an anti-aircraft or defensive anti-missile role, and land targets in a naval gunfire support role.
+The 127 mm 5"/54 caliber or 5"/62 caliber Mark 45 gun is fully-automated and capable of engaging surface targets in an anti-ship role, air targets in an anti-aircraft or defensive anti-missile role, and land targets in a naval gunfire support role.
 The gun has a range of 13 nmi (24.1 km) for 5"/54 variants or 20 nmi (37.0 km) for the 5"/62 variant.
 Its maximum rate of fire is 16–20 rounds per minute.

 Mark 160 Gun Computer System (GCS)

 The Mark 160 GCS is responsible for receiving target information from the ship's sensors and computing a ballistic solution based on the selected ammunition type.
 Using the solution, the Mk 160 GCS provides control and fire orders to the Mark 45 gun.

 The Mark 160 Gun Computer System consists of: